Get an annual AARP membership for only $12. Limited time offer.

 What Services Do Nursing Homes Provide?

 The feel of a nursing home varies from place to place.
 Some nursing homes feel more like a hospital with a nurse's station on each floor.1 Others feature more personal touches that make them feel like a home or mini neighborhood.
 Traditional nursing homes are distinct from assisted living centers, which are meant for people with more independence.
 Nursing home residents are typically recovering from illness or injury, or need help managing chronic health issues such as cardiovascular disease, diabetes, or dementia.
-Many of the homes are equipped with oxygen tanks, dialysis machines, and other medical equipment that isn’t normally found at assisted living centers.
+Many homes are equipped with oxygen tanks, dialysis machines, and other medical equipment that isn’t normally found at assisted living centers.

 Quick Tip:

 Quick Tip: Trying to decide whether a nursing home or in-home care is a better fit for your loved one?
-Visit our nursing homes vs. home care guide to compare them side by side.
+Visit our nursing homes vs. home care guide to compare them side-by-side.

 Regardless of the style and feel, a nursing home cares for all of a senior's needs — medical, nutrition, fitness, and social.
 Exact offerings vary, but here are some commonly provided services: